Eine Ausstellung der ÖAW erinnert an jene Orte in Wien, an denen 1941/42 Jüdinnen und Juden vor ihrer Deportation interniert wurden....

 (Kommission Klima und Luftqualität der Österreichischen Akademie der Wissenschaften)

-Members are professional experts in a wide range of scientific fields and are chosen for their complementary expertise.
-This allows a truly multidisciplinary approach to reach KL’s goals.
-In the interaction of its members, KL assesses research needs and identifies future directions of research topics.
-Ad-hoc working groups are formed as needed to address specific topics and upcoming issues.
-KL uses a variety of dissemination tools to promote its activities and to inform the public:
+Members of KKL are professional experts in a wide range of scientific fields and have been chosen for their complementary expertise.
+This allows a truly multidisciplinary approach to reach KKL’s goals.
+In the interaction of its members, KKL assesses research needs and identifies future directions of research topics.
+Working groups are formed as needed to address specific topics and upcoming issues – depending on tasks, such working groups may exist for one specific activity or take over a long-term duty.
+KKL uses a variety of dissemination tools to promote its activities and to inform the public:

 The structure of the commission and the multidisciplinary background of its members allow to develop forward-looking strategies as well as quick responses to the immediate needs of decision makers and the civil society.
-Accordingly, KL can react swiftly to changing priorities that are expected until 2020 and beyond.
-Strictly scientific approaches without compromise for short-term economical, or political needs or technical availability are the top priority for all actions of KL.
-KL cannot provide emergency service, however is ready to recommend steps for realization, if needed.
-Moreover, KL will expand activities to communicate to the interested public including representation in schools.
+Accordingly, KKL can react swiftly to changing priorities that are expected for 2025 and beyond.
+Strictly scientific approaches without compromise for short-term economical, or political needs or technical availability are the top priority for all of KKL’s actions.
+While KKL cannot provide immediate reaction or emergency service, it is ready to promptly recommend the steps required to address issues within its remit, if needed.

-A number of specific new topics have been identified already to be pursued by KL in the near future:
+A number of specific new topics have been identified already to be pursued by KKL in the near and medium term future:

-The experts contributing to KL actively pursue further developments in its scope.
-Future KL activities will take advantage of the unique Austrian opportunity of a well-equipped high-altitude monitoring site at Sonnblick (3105 m a.s.l.).
-KL will explore to take advantage of other existing monitoring sites of the Austrian Academy of Sciences (e. g.
-Lunz).
-Further existing and well equipped measurement facilities, such as the ”roof laboratory” of the Aerosol group at the University of Vienna, will provide infrastructure to future activities and research projects.
+The experts contributing to KKL actively pursue further developments of its scope.
+Future KKL activities will allow to more strongly take advantage of the unique Austrian opportunity of a well-equipped high-altitude monitoring site at Sonnblick (3105 m a.s.l.) and make this available as a truly European background site.
+KKL will further use other existing monitoring sites of the Austrian Academy of Sciences (e. g.
+Lunz) as well as with other institutions within (KIÖS, IGF) and beyond the Academy of Sciences (e.g., Austrian Climate Research Network CCCA, Long-Term Ecological Research Network LTER).
+Further existing and well equipped facilities, such as the ”roof laboratory” of the Aerosol group at the University of Vienna, will as well provide infrastructure to future activities and research projects.

 Structural embedding in the Austrian Academy of Sciences

-The Academy supports the activities of volunteers in the commissions through logistic support (secretariat, meeting rooms, web space).
-The development and production of fact sheets and brochures by KL receives support by the Public Relations Office of the Academy, but requires also subcontracts to external staff for literature studies under the direction of the working groups.
-Administrative support by KL will be extended to activities of KL members in international scientific bodies when performed under the auspices of the commission and the academy of sciences.
+The Academy supports the activities of the volunteers contributing to the commission works via logistic support (secretariat, meeting rooms, web space).
+The development and production of fact sheets and brochures by KKL receives support by the Public Relations Office of the Academy, but requires also subcontracts to external staff for literature studies under the direction of the working groups.
+Administrative support by KKL will be extended to activities of KKL members in international scientific bodies when performed under the auspices of the commission and the Austrian Academy of Sciences.